cairo-book/cairo-book/src/ch05-01-defining-and-instantiating-structs.md

 <span class="caption">Listing {{#ref user-struct}}: A `User` struct definition</span>

 > **Note :**
-> You can derive additional traits on structs, such as `PartialEq` for comparison and `Debug` for debug-printing.
+> You can derive multiple traits on structs, such as `Drop`, `PartialEq` for comparison and `Debug` for debug-printing.
 > See the [Appendix on Derivable Traits](https://www.starknet.io/cairo-book/appendix-03-derivable-traits.html) for a complete list and examples.

 To use a struct after we’ve defined it, we create an _instance_ of that struct by specifying concrete values for each of the fields.